-During the day you need to provide your long tailed lizard with a basking spot of between 90 and 95 degrees, and an ambient temperature between 75 and 85 degrees to provide a proper thermal gradient.
-At night, temperatures should be between 65 and 75 degrees; too much lower and your lizard may become ill.
+During the day you need to provide your long-tailed lizard with a basking spot of between 90 and 95 degrees, and an ambient temperature between 75 and 85 degrees to provide a proper thermal gradient.
+At night, temperatures should be between 65 and 75 degrees; if it's too much lower, your lizard may become ill.

-A humidity level of 70 to 75 percent should be maintained in the tank at all times.
+Maintain a humidity level of 70 to 75 percent in the tank at all times.
 Invest in a hygrometer to make sure your humidity level is at the correct level.
 A shallow water dish will help with humidity but daily misting of the tank with water or a reptile drip system (like chameleons use) is not a bad idea.
-Many long tailed lizards will only drink from water droplets on the leaves in the tank.
+Many long-tailed lizards will only drink from water droplets on the leaves in the tank.

 Food and Water

 Crickets can be the main diet for long-tailed lizards, supplemented with mealworms, waxworms, butter worms, and flies for variety.
 Be sure your lizard's prey is gut-loaded before feeding.

 Adult long-tailed lizards can be fed several crickets every other day or so, while juveniles can be fed daily.
 Dust prey items with a vitamin and mineral supplement (including calcium and Vitamin D3) once a week.